paulswartz/registered/README.md

 $ pipenv run hastus_sync (if testing, use "—no-push" to avoid actually updating the rating data on the TM server)
 ```

+## Scripts

+For the scripts below, you will have to access the rating folder on hstmtest01 on your local machine to direct it to the right path.
+If you're working from a PC computer, you are all set.
+If you're working from a MAC, follow the instructions below.

+### Linux/MacOS
+- From your MAC, open finder
+- Click 'Go'
+- Click 'Connect to Server'
+- Type 'smb://HSTMTEST01/c$/Ratings'
+- Access the files at '/Volumes/Ratings/[Rating]' (i.e. /Volumes/Ratings/Winter12202020)

 ## Merge

 Merge a set of rating files together in the Combine directory.
-This step is found under step 2 in [TM-03.05: Production Import, Merge, and Route Splitting](https://github.com/mbta/wiki/blob/master/transit_tech/Procedures/TransitMaster/TM-03_Make_Updates.md)
+This step is found under TM-03.05, step 2 in [TransitMaster New Rating Procedure]

 Writes the merged files to `<rating>.pat`, `<rating>.nde`, &c.